Rowing for MTL

 The time commitment is big.
 Your best effort is expected at every practice.
 Teamwork itself can be hard work sometimes.
 Coaches face difficult choices in deciding which rowers and coxswains will be in any boat in any given week.
-But in the end, the hard work and sacrifices are worth it.
+Becoming a good rower is not easy, but in the end, the hard work and sacrifices are worth it.

 The Mt.
 Lebanon Rowing Team is an athletic program (Boys Team & Girls Team) that competes throughout the school year.
 For Varsity Letter purposes we are designated as a Spring Sport because that is our primary competitive season.

 You may see rowing listed as a club offered at Mt.
 Lebanon…that is not accurate.
 We are not part of the Activities Office; we are a member of the Athletics Department.